 - Seizures (although these are usually not as common)

 Can Valium Withdrawal Kill You?

-The way rebound anxiety works is that when an individual who had been using Valium as a means to treat anxiety stops using, their anxiety symptoms not only return but come back significantly more intense than they were before.
+Rebound anxiety occurs when an individual who had been using Valium to treat anxiety stops taking it, and their anxiety symptoms, not only return, but come back significantly more intense than before.
 These symptoms are typically far worse than the feelings of anxiety they experienced before they had started taking Valium in the first place.